abrookins/andrewbrookins.com/_posts/2019-04-08-clipboard-sync-with-unix-tools.md

 Well, you can't.

-Or, what if the `clip` script could publish events to a remote csystem that iOS devices could subscribe to, and then react by running an SSH command or Shortcut?
+Or, what if the `clip` script could publish events to a remote system that iOS devices could subscribe to, and then react by running an SSH command or Shortcut?
 Without, that is, having to write any code?
-Maybe using IFTT or Zapier?
+Maybe using IFTTT or Zapier?

 Nope, you can't -- not that I could figure out, anyway.